tyataessence/tyataessence.github.io/_posts/personal/2025-09-27-known-dimentions-of-life.md

 💡 **Analogy:** Spiritual growth is like a river flowing toward the ocean — the journey gradually leads to clarity and inner calm.

 ---

-## 💡 Takeaways

-- Life is multi-dimensional — career, wealth, love, struggle, and urgency shift at different age and generation.
-- Triangles provide a **simple visual metaphor** for understanding growth, effort, and expression.
-- Balance requires **self-awareness, patience, and intentional choices**.